What parents need to know

 Parents Need to Know

-Parents need to know that this movie is the 2009 Oscar winner for Best Documentary.
+Parents need to know that The Cove is the 2009 Oscar winner for Best Documentary.
 It contains brief, but disturbing and gruesome imagery around the slaughter of dolphins in Taiji, Japan.
 Though the movie contains a plethora of information about dolphins, the arc of the story focuses on the dangerous attempts to gather proof of the dolphin slaughters.
 The movie is informative, interesting, and inspiring, but contains shocking pictures: blood-red water, fishermen striking blows, and dolphins struggling and dying.
 Also, there's an almost constant tension in the film, an ever-present threat of violence.
 The goal of the movie is to inspire audiences that something can be done, but sensitive and younger viewers might wish to avoid it.

 What's the story?

-In the small fishing village of Taiji, Japan, thousands of dolphins are slaughtered every year.
+THE COVE shows how, in the small fishing village of Taiji, Japan, thousands of dolphins are slaughtered every year.
 Some of them are captured and sold to theme parks for huge amounts of money, and poisonous dolphin meat (with its high mercury content) is passed off at fish markets, labeled as other products.
 Former dolphin trailer Ric O'Barry, who is famous for his work on the Flipper TV series of the 1960s, is now an activist devoted to saving and freeing the dolphins.
 Teamed up with a squad of experts, his job is to set up cameras and audio equipment in order to capture hard proof of the gory and disturbing slaughter.
 Unfortunately, the Japanese authorities are well aware of O'Barry and his agenda, and are keeping a close eye on him.

 Is it any good?